JorgeMiguelGomes/COVID19PT/README.md

 # COVID19 PORTUGAL
-Having been working with COVID-19 related data for Portugal since March 2020, what you will find here are experiments to visualize that data
+Since I have beeen working with COVID-19 related data for Portugal since March 2020, what you will find here are experiments to visualize that data
 ## Languages Used
 Using Python Plotly
 ### Issues